March 24, 2021

-According to Data Axle, Gmail accounts for 1 out of every three email addresses (source).
+According to Data Axle, Gmail accounts for one out of every three email addresses.
 That means that at least 33% of your email list will have Gmail accounts, which will be influenced by Google’s spam filters and categorizing algorithms.
 You must understand how Gmail works and leverage their rules to your advantage if you are to reach 33% of your entire audience.

 The following email characteristics increase or decrease your likelihood of being registered on Google’s spam list: